 Jeff received his Bachelor's Degree in Music Education and Jazz Studies from Ithaca College in 2003 and his Master's Degree in Music Education from the same institution in 2008.
 He continues his education by regularly attending conducting symposiums led by the finest collegiate and professional conductors in the world.
 Jeff is a member of NYSSMA, NYSBDA, NAfME, MEANYC, Pi Kappa Lambda and CBDNA.
 A resident of Williamsburg, Brooklyn, he is an active guest conductor and clinician.

 Kimberly Roof received her Bachelor’s Degree in Music Education from the University of Toledo and her Master of Music in Conducting from Ohio University.
 After teaching elementary through high school band and marching band for two years in Ohio, she moved to New York in 2006 to teach at Baldwin High School in Long Island, NY.
-Currently, she works at Fiorello H. LaGuardia High School of Music and Art and Performing Arts where she teaches Woodwinds, Chamber Winds, Music Theory, and Band.
+Currently, she works at Fiorello H. LaGuardia High School of Music & Art and Performing Arts in Manhattan, where she teaches Woodwinds, Chamber Winds, Music Theory, and Band.
 She performs regularly with the Brooklyn Wind Symphony, which is under the auspice of the Metropolitan Music Community, where she serves as the Assistant Conductor and clarinetist, and in 2018 she was appointed as the MMC Interim President.